Lucas Hernandez: Personal life

 Hernandez's father, Jean-François, was also a footballer who played as a centre back.
 Of Spanish descent, he also played for Atlético Madrid; Hernandez's younger brother, Théo, was also raised at the club, and played in the same position.
 In an interview with Marca in October 2018, he stated that his family had not heard from their father for 12 or 13 years.
 In 2022, French newspaper L'Équipe found that Jean-François – who went missing in 2004 – was living in Thailand, and had allegedly been legally blocked by his ex-partner from seeing their children.
+On 25 July 2026, Hernandez married Brazilian model and influencer Victoria Triay at the Vaux-de-Cernay Abbey in Yvelines, France.
+The ceremony was attended by several footballers, including Kylian Mbappé and Achraf Hakimi.

 Legal troubles

 On 3 February 2017, Hernandez was arrested on suspicion of assaulting his girlfriend, who was also summoned to appear in court.
 Both Hernandez and his girlfriend, Amelia Llorente, were sentenced to 31 days of community service, while Hernandez was also served with a restraining order preventing him from being within 500 metres of Llorente.

 Hernandez was arrested again in June of the same year for violating the restraining order after he and Llorente landed together in Madrid, returning from their honeymoon.
 For this violation, on 13 October 2021, Hernandez was sentenced to six-months in prison by a Spanish court; Hernandez successfully appealed his sentence and was instead given a four-year suspended sentence and ordered to pay a €96,000 fine.

+In February 2026, Hernandez and his wife denied legal claims that they had trafficked and overworked a Colombian family in their employ.

+Club ownership

+In August 2026, Hernandez became an investor and shareholder in the investment group that acquired 90% of Portuguese club Estrela da Amadora for €40 million, alongside Thomas Müller, Mats Hummels and Yann Sommer.